 ARTICLE V: OFFICERS

-The Organization shall have the following Officers: a President, President-Elect, Secretary, Treasurer, Volunteer Coordinator, and Fundraising Coordinator.
+The Organization shall have the following Officers: a President, President-Elect, Secretary, Treasurer, Volunteer Coordinator, and Fundraising Coordinator and Technology Coordinator.
 Co-occupancy of an office is permissible, and one person may serve as more than one officer.

 A. DUTIES OF OFFICERS